 Our well-stocked kits on each vessel include multiple oxygen set-ups, back and neck supports, and complete AEDs (defibrillator).
 We also employ a USCG licensed Maritime Safety Coordinator who conducts in-house American Red Cross certifications, safety drills, trainings and inspections to ensure our guests receive the most safe and comfortable cruise possible.

 We have invested in the most modern and environmentally-sound catamarans on Maui.
 Our vessels feature SmoothCat technology for an ultra-comfortable ride, and run on energy-efficient, low-emissions engines.
+Ocean Guardian and Ocean Odyssey now run on 100% Pacific Biodiesel fuel and we are strongly committed to converting all vessels to run on this much cleaner-burning fuel that is free of fossil fuels.
 We developed and outfitted all of our vessels with Whale Protection Devices, the first devices in the nation for commercial vessels that guide whales away from propellers and running gear.

 We are a proud member of the Hawaii Ecotourism Association and are a Certified Sustainable Tour Operator.
 From following strict wildlife viewing guidelines to using biodegradable and compostable plates, cups and utensils — we work to ensure that all our operations are as environmentally friendly as possible.